ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/parametric-functions.md

 - `window` — Length of the sliding window, it is the time interval between the first and the last condition.
 The unit of `window` depends on the `timestamp` itself and varies.
 Determined using the expression `timestamp of cond1 <= timestamp of cond2 <= ... <= timestamp of condN <= timestamp of cond1 + window`.
 - `mode` — It is an optional argument.
 One or more modes can be set.
     - `'strict_deduplication'` — If the same condition holds for the sequence of events, then such repeating event interrupts further processing.
+Note: it may work unexpectedly if several conditions hold for the same event.
     - `'strict_order'` — Don't allow interventions of other events.
 E.g. in the case of `A->B->D->C`, it stops finding `A->B->C` at the `D` and the max event level is 2.
     - `'strict_increase'` — Apply conditions only to events with strictly increasing timestamps.